fbpx

 A turnkey house sells and lets out for more, too.
 This is ideal for the person that owns the property.

-Of course, this owner will have costs associated with buying furniture and managing the property.
+This owner will have costs associated with buying furniture and managing the property.
 But they can regain this long-term if they manage everything well.

-Disadvantages of buying a turnkey property
+Disadvantages of turnkey properties

 There’s no guarantee that buyers or renters will like what the previous owner has done with the house.